What does this measure?

 How is our county doing?

-In Essex County, 11% of children in grades K-8 had asthma in 2017, about the same as the state rate.
-Among local areas, the cities of Lawrence (17%) and Haverhill (16%), and Town of Saugus (13%) had the highest rates while the cities of Amesbury and Peabody, and towns of Essex, Hamilton, and Swampscott (all at 6%) had the lowest.
+In Essex County, 8% of children in grades K-8 had asthma in 2025, slightly less than the state rate of 10%.
+Among local areas, the city of Haverhill (12%) and the Town of Wenham (11%) had the highest rates while Georgetown (2%), and West Newbury, Groveland and Salisbury (all at 3%) had the lowest.

 How do we compare to similar counties?

-Essex's rate was similar to that in Middlesex, which rose slightly from 10% in 2010 to 11% in 2017.
+Essex's rate was identical to that in Middlesex, which decreased from 11% in 2012 to 8% in 2025.
 Comparable data was not available for Lake, IL and Westchester, NY.

 Notes about the data